teklynk/raspi-streamer/readme.md

 # Project Overview: Raspberry Pi Streaming and Recording Setup
-This project aims to transform a Raspberry Pi into a powerful streaming and recording device using a USB capture card, physical buttons, and LEDs.
-It allows for seamless streaming to platforms like Twitch and recording high-quality video and audio.
-Perfect for live streaming enthusiasts, content creators, and anyone interested in leveraging open-source tools to build custom media solutions.
-With this setup, you can easily capture, stream, and record gameplay from your video game consoles with the press of a button, making it an ideal addition to your living room gaming setup.
+This project aims to transform a Raspberry Pi into a powerful yet simple and convenient streaming and recording device using a USB capture card, push buttons, and LEDs.
+The compact setup allows for seamless streaming to platforms like Twitch, Owncast, Peertube, YouTube, and recording high-quality video and audio, making it perfect for live streaming enthusiasts, content creators, and anyone interested in leveraging open-source tools to build custom media solutions.

+It's a box that will stream or record whatever is connected to it via HDMI.
+All you have to do is connect it to the internet, plug in your HDMI source from a console, Steam Deck, TV, or any device that can be captured via HDMI.
+When you are ready to stream, just press the button on the box.
+A LED turns on to let you know you are streaming or recording.
+Press the button again when you are done.
+It can also record whatever is being captured with a different button.

 ## Key Features
 - __Hardware Integration:__ Utilize the GPIO pins on the Raspberry Pi to connect push buttons and LEDs, providing a physical interface to start/stop streaming and recording with visual feedback.